JakeTrock/CleanConnect/README.md

 ### soon
 * add email verification for both information change, delete user and signup
 * re-do comments to make code more legible
-* use uuid validate to check url based uuids for validity

 ### future
 * add email notifications of errors